thingsneverchange/svelte-scrollable-arrow/README.md

 Svelte Scrollable Arrow effortlessly creates sleek arrows for horizontal navigation for contents that require responsiveness.
 It aims to keep every element as it is while wrapping the container, and making it scrollable with arrows or natively.

 ## Compatibility
 It works gracefully on any device such as a mobile, table or desktop.
-It listenes to the eyboard event, touch event, and scroll event as this utilizes the [built-in document scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event).
+It listens to the keyboard event, touch event, and scroll event as this component basically utilizes the [built-in scroll event](https://developer.mozilla.org/en-US/docs/Web/API/Document/scroll_event).

 ## Demos